 This is a video specifically for humanure composters, but this quick pallet bin process will work for any type of composting.
 Joe Jenkins, author of the Humanure Handbook, shows how to put up a bin in 10 minutes, empty humanure receptacles, and use cover material to create a safe, ecological sanitation system.Watch on YouTube

 "Thank you so much for your efforts, I have been confounded by the off grid human waste dilemma and YOU have the solution THANK YOU!!!
 My son and I will be off grid for 6 months at a time and man am I glad to have found you.
 After a lot of research yours makes so much sense and your long time experience sold me.
 I will be in touch, thanks again!"

 "I bought one of your Lovable Loo packages 8 years ago and love, love, love having this kind of toilet.
 Thank you so much for all of the work you do on this subject."

-Jenkins maintains a business in north western Pennsylvania (Joseph Jenkins, Inc.), where he resides with a large garden, an orchard, several family members, and a compost pile or two.
-Jenkins speaks at various venues when time allows, provides consulting services, maintains a publishing business, and three online stores.
+Jenkins maintains a business in north western Pennsylvania (Joseph Jenkins, Inc.), where he resides with a large garden, an orchard, several 4-legged and 2-legged critters, and a compost pile or two.
+Jenkins speaks at various venues when time allows, provides consulting services, maintains a publishing business, and an online store.